mas-bandwidth/netcode/README.md

 netcode.io also takes great care to ensure that UDP response packets are smaller than UDP request packets, to avoid your dedicated server being used as part of a DDoS amplification attack.

-If you are building a UDP-based protocol for your game, you should definitely use netcode.io instead of writing all of this yourself.

 # Source Code

 This repository holds the reference implementation of netcode.io in C.